 This 10 day Scandinavia itinerary starts in Copenhagen, the capital of Denmark.
 If you’re arriving from the airport, you’ll need to transfer into the city.
 Thankfully, this transfer is quick and cheap for airport transportation.

 Copenhagen’s metro connects the airport to the city center with direct and frequent trains.
-At the airport, follow the signs for the metro.
-You can purchase a ticket in the machines.
+At the airport, follow the signs for the metro and purchase a ticket in the machines.
 On the machine, enter where you are traveling too (for me it was Kongens Nytorv metro station) and a ticket will print out.
 The best part is this ticket doesn’t cost any more than any other metro ticket (although metro tickets in Scandinavia are more expensive than you may expect).
 Board the metro and before you know it, you’ll be in the Copenhagen’s city center.

 Colorful buildings in Nyhavn